The Big Picture on Home Loans vs. Investor Loans:

 But from the mouth of every honest mortgage lender comes a few “troubleshooting” solutions.
 To get the most out of an investment property purchase, Zitlow recommends to:

 • Look at an investment property as a business.
-There will be additional monetary investments needed annually, Zitlow explains, and having reserves to offset vacancies is recommended.
+Additional monetary investments will be needed annually, Zitlow explains, and reserves to offset vacancies are recommended.
 Fortunately, you can use your gains to stay ahead.
 As your real estate investment appreciates over time, it can provide a great way to balance your financial net worth portfolio.

 • Reduce risk with an LLC.
 If your investment property has turned you into a full-time landlord, consider protecting your assets by forming a single LLC — considered the most common type of entity utilized by real estate investors.
-The LLC will hold your investment property, limiting your personal liability in the unfortunate event a tenant or contractor sues.
+The LLC will hold your investment property, limiting liability if a tenant or contractor sues.
 You can read more about the pros and cons of forming an LLC for an investment property here.

 Bethany Ramos is the Creative Writer for Cornerstone Home Lending, Inc. Her work has also been featured on SheKnows.com, Time.com, Yahoo.com, Mamamia.com.au, Babble.com, and HuffingtonPost.com.